pulumi/docs/content/docs/concepts/config.md

 * The CLI offers a `config` command with `set` and `get` subcommands for managing key-value pairs.
 * The programming model offers a `Config` object with various getters for retrieving values.

-> All shell environment variables are passed to the running program and can be accessed using standard runtime APIs, such as `process.env` in Node.js and `os.environ` in Python, which can also be used for dynamic behavior.
-Configuration is preferable, however, because it is designed for multi-stack collaborative scenarios.

 ## Configuration Keys